Nepiten (Nebivolol Hydrochloride)

 Alcohol

 Tell your doctor if you drink alcohol.
 Alcohol may worsen symptoms like dizziness or light-headedness.
-Be careful when getting up from lying or sitting positions as you may feel dizzy.
-Getting up slowly may help.
+Be careful when getting up from lying or sitting positions, as you may feel dizzy if you get up too quickly.

 Driving and Operating Machinery